Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment of progressive or recurrent hepatocellular carcinoma may include the following:

-Childhood undifferentiated embryonal sarcoma of the liver is a rare cancer type that forms in the tissues of the liver.
-This type of liver cancer usually occurs in children between 5 and 10 years.
-It often spreads all through the liver and/or to the lungs.
+Childhood undifferentiated embryonal sarcoma of the liver is a rare cancer type that usually forms in the tissues of the right lobe of the liver.
+This type of liver cancer usually occurs in children between 5 and 10 years but can also occur in adolescence.
+It often spreads throughout the liver and/or to the lungs.

 Anatomy of the liver.
 The liver is in the upper abdomen near the stomach, intestines, gallbladder, and pancreas.
 The liver has a right lobe and a left lobe.
 Each lobe is divided into two sections (not shown).